vanhoangkha/Networking-fundamentals/Day04_Intro_to_CLI.md

 PRIVILEGED EXEC MODE:

-- Provides complete Access to view the device's Cấu hình, restart the device, etc.
+- Provides complete Access to view the device's Configuration, restart the device, etc.
-- Cannot change the Cấu hình, but can change the time on the device, save the Cấu hình file, etc.
+- Cannot change the Configuration, but can change the time on the device, save the Configuration file, etc.

 (Hostname)#		// Prompt looks like THIS //